scalar/scalar/README.md

 })
 ```

 Actually, it’s executing the `fastify.swagger()` call by default (if available).
-So that’s all ou need to add:
+So that’s all you need to add:

 ```ts
 await fastify.register(require('@scalar/fastify-api-reference'), {